dduan/duan.ca/_posts/2017-05-22-build-in-swift-compatibility-mode.md

    warnings tell you problems in your code that has been ignored by the compiler previous.
 Fix them today!

-   The project should compile successfull in compatibility mode (despite warnings).
+   The project should compile successfully in compatibility mode (despite warnings).
 This where you can stop reading.
 Go celebrate with your coworkers, friends, and family!